-Deltadromeus claws are far less common than that of other dinosaurs, thousands of dinosaur teeth and fewer claws have been discovered from this location over decades, among these, very few are of actual quality, let alone excellent quality and again, even rarer when we're looking at the Deltadromeus agilis specimens compared to other dinosaurs.
+Deltadromeus claws are far less common than that of other dinosaurs, many dinosaur teeth but much fewer claws have been discovered from this location, among these very few are of such quality, rarer considering the allusive fossils of the Deltadromeus agilis.

 Origin: Tegana formation of Kem Kem, Morocco, North Africa.